-In addition to learning how to recruit, interview, and onboard new employees remotely, human resources departments are likely to be using artificial intelligence (AI) platforms to help to recruit and hire the right people.
-More and more workers are starting to use AI as part of their daily tasks, and that trend will continue to grow for human resources departments in 2022 and beyond.
+In addition to learning how to recruit, interview, and onboard new employees remotely, human resource departments are likely to be using artificial intelligence (AI) platforms to help recruit and hire the right people.
+More and more workers are using AI as part of their daily tasks, and that trend will continue to grow for human resources departments in 2022 and beyond.

 We’re already starting to see AI helping to screen resumes for candidates that are a good fit.
 There are also chatbots that can take care of asking candidates routine questions that would be asked during the initial screening process.

 As time goes by, AI technology will only become more advanced and sophisticated, making it a bigger part of recruitment and hiring.
 However, there are still a few bugs to be worked out, specifically when it comes to discrimination and equal-hiring practices, which means that HR professionals need to continue to monitor AI closely, even if it can save time during the hiring process.

 Another consequence of the pandemic is that employee wellness has become even more important.

 Most of the time, HR departments will be front and center in implementing new policies concerning wellness.
 However, the HR trends aren’t just concerning physical illness and stopping the spread of germs and disease.

 The pandemic has resulted in high levels of stress, with people worrying about their health, family, and whether the pandemic could put their job at risk.
 This means HR departments need to create wellness programs and employee assistance programs that focus equally on physical and mental health.

 Human resource professionals need to find methods of detecting mental health distress among employees and making sure they have the resources to deal with those issues.
 At the same time, encouraging employees to engage in fitness, regular exercise, and other good health practices will continue to be important for HR professionals.

 The Challenge of Cybersecurity